glycodynamics/Tutorial-vmd/README.md

 ### 3.1 AO (ambient occlusion lighting)
 Turn ambient occlusion lighting on or off.
 This only affects renderers that support ambient occlusion lighting.
 It will have no visible effect on the interactive VMD display or on renderers that don't support it.
 At present, only the Tachyon and TachyonInternal renderers are capable of ambient occlusion lighting.

-It is must to turn on Amb.
+It is a must to turn on Amb.
 Occl in (VMD Main --> Display --> Display Setting):
 ```
 Shadows  : on
 Amb Occl : on